IRNAS/irnas-workflows-software/workflow-templates/old-zephyr/README.md

   that should be checked at every single commit.
 - `make release` - A set of build commands whose binaries would end in the release.
 - `make pre-package` - Only used in the release process, it is skipped if the workflow was triggered due to a PR.
-Use it to package build artifacts.
+Use it to package build artefacts.

-### Packaging build artifacts
+### Packaging build artefacts

-In release process, the `build.yaml` will collect any files found in the `artifacts` folder of the project's root directory and attach them to the newly created a GitHub release as release artifacts.
+In release process, the `build.yaml` will collect any files found in the `artefacts` folder of the project's root directory and attach them to the newly created a GitHub release as release artefacts.

-The developer can use the `make pre-package` command to create the `artifacts` folder and move any files of interest inside it.
+The developer can use the `make pre-package` command to create the `artefacts` folder and move any files of interest inside it.

-Packaging of build artifacts is done only in release processes, it is skipped if the workflow was triggered due to a PR or due to a push to the `main` branch.
+Packaging of build artefacts is done only in release processes, it is skipped if the workflow was triggered due to a PR or due to a push to the `main` branch.

 ### Adding extra text to the Release notes

-Some projects need additional information in the Release Notes apart from the changelog notes, maybe general usage instructions, an explanation of the build artifacts or some dynamically generated report.
+Some projects need additional information in the Release Notes apart from the changelog notes, maybe general usage instructions, an explanation of the build artefacts or some dynamically generated report.

-To do that the `make pre-package` command can copy into the `artifacts` folder the `pre_changelog.md` and `post_changelog.md` markdown files.
+To do that the `make pre-package` command can copy into the `artefacts` folder the `pre_changelog.md` and `post_changelog.md` markdown files.

 Contents of these files then become a part of the Release Notes in the following way: